Why You Need a Business Plan

 Starts Things Off Right

 A blueprint does a lot more than help you flesh out where you want to go; it pushes you to determine the best way to get there.
-Having a clear, carefully written plan before you break proverbial (or literal) ground may help you stay organized, on task, on schedule, and even help you manage stress during the early days of building a business.
+Having a clear, carefully written plan before you break proverbial (or literal) ground can help you stay organized, on task, on schedule, and even help you manage stress during the early days of building a business.
 By sizing up the competition, mulling over marketing plans, and buckling down on the budget, you’re not just filling in the blanks, you’re writing yourself a blueprint to business success.

 Provides Measurable Goals